 Voice/Vocal Disorders Classic Diagnosis: Could vocal cords' health be affected by Acid Reflux...?
-Can that also be the root cause of Muscle Tension Dysphonia or any other comparable voice disorder?
+Can it also be affected by Muscle Tension Dysphonia or even Spasmodic Dysphonia (not to mention by any growth on the vocal anatomy...)?

 Let's Find Out!